 8. adaptability

 The workplace is constantly evolving.
-Whether it’s adopting to new technology, new staff or new protocols, being able to adjust and roll with the punches is a transferable skill that will serve you will in any industry.
-In fact, it might just help you switch industries, if you’re looking to transition into something new!
+Whether it’s adapting to new technology, new staff or new protocols, being able to adjust and roll with the punches is a transferable skill that will serve you well in any industry.
+In fact, it might help you switch industries, if you’re looking for a career change!

 9. listening skills

 Being a good listener goes hand in hand with good communication.
-Truly listening to (not just hearing) what others have to say and taking it into consideration is a transferable skill that you’ll call upon time and again.
-In fact, we’d argue this is a skill that applicable in just about every area of your life, and not just the workplace.
+Truly listening to (not just hearing) what others have to say and taking it into consideration is a transferable skill you’ll call upon time and again.
+In fact, we’d argue this skill is applicable in just about every area of your life, and not just the workplace.